Baqend/guide/src/index.md

 User 1 starts receiving the initial result directly after subscription (Timestamp 2).
 From this point on, any write operation performed by User 2 is forwarded to User 1 — as long as it's affecting the subscribed query's result.
 Changes to non-matching items have no effect in the eyes of User 1 (Timestamps 13/14).

 Be aware that operation-related semantics are rather complex for sorting queries: For example, `insert` and `update` operations may trigger an item to *leave* the result (Timestamps 9/10 and 11/12).
 Similarly (even though not shown in the example), an `add` event can be triggered by a `delete` when an item enters the result set from beyond limit.
 When triggered by an operation on a different entity, an event may even be delivered with no operation at all (Timestamps 10 and 12).

-<div class="note"><strong>Note:</strong>
+<div class="tip"><strong>Tip:</strong>
-<em>Bottom line, be careful when filtering sorting queries by operation!</em>
+<em>Bottom line, be careful when filtering streaming sorting queries by operation!</em>
 </div>